-The Swiss watchmaker Blancpain has recently revealed a model that combines an in-house automatic movement and classic shape of the body with decisively high-tech bezel and case-back crafted from ultra-lightweight carbon fiber material.
-Most often used in aerospace industry, as well as in the world of motor sports and other fields where power to weight ratio is of extreme importance, it has recently attracted attention of major brands specialized in manufacturing of luxury timepieces.
+Blancpain has recently revealed a model that combines an in-house automatic movement and a classic shape of the body with decisively high-tech bezel and case-back crafted from ultra-lightweight carbon fiber.
+The material has recently attracted the attention of major brands specialized in manufacturing luxury timepieces.
 Finally, Blancpain joins the revolution.
-Meet the new Blancpain L-Evolution Chronographe Flyback a Rattrapante Grande Date chronograph wrist watch!
+Meet the new Blancpain L-Evolution Chronographe Flyback a Rattrapante Grande Date chronograph!

 Design-wise, this is still the good old Blancpain L-Evolution chronograph that we have seen a couple of years ago.